welsol21/DirectedSonarApp/README.md

 # Directed Sonar App

-**Directed Sonar App** is a state-of-the-art mobile application designed to measure distances using sound waves.
+**Directed Sonar App** is a mobile application for Android devices designed to measure distances using sound waves.
 This innovative app combines advanced audio processing with an intuitive user interface, offering reliable results and robust functionality.
+To ensure accurate measurements, the application requires a functioning speaker and microphone on the device.

 ---